On moduli spaces of positive scalar curvature metrics on highly connected manifolds

 Here \(A_k\) denotes the secondary index invariant for metrics of positive scalar curvature metrics.
 There are two definitions for this invariant one is by Hitchin \cite{MR0358873}, the other is by Gromov and Lawson \cite{MR720933}.
 However, as shown in \cite{ebert14}, these two definitions lead to the same invariant.

-As shown in \cite{ebert14}, these two definitions lead to the same invariant.
-This is important for our work because we use results of \cite{botvinnik14:_infin}, where mainly the first definition is used, and of \cite{MR3270591}, where the definition of Gromov and Lawson is used.

 We also need the following definition from \cite{MR3270591}:

 \begin{definition} Let \(M\) be an oriented closed smooth manifold.
 We call \(M\) a \(\hat{A}\)-multiplicative fiber in degree \(k\) if for every oriented fiber bundle \(M\rightarrow E\rightarrow S^{k+1}\) we have \(\hat{A}(E)=0\). \end{definition}